namesys-eth/ccip-store/ENSIP-Y.md

 4. `graphqlApi`: string-formatted URL of GraphQL API endpoint broadcasting all other metadata required by ENSIP-16, e.g. information about subdomains for wildcard resolvers (ENSIP-10), `sequence` counter of IPNS update required by EIP-X etc.

 By the end of this step, the client should have all the necessary parameters for interpreting the metadata.
+The methods in the following section describe the steps for said interpretation.

 ### Interpreting Metadata
+The methods described in this section have been designed with autonomy, privacy, UI/UX and accessibility for end ENS users in mind.
+The plethora of off-chain storages have their own diverse ecosystems such that it in not uncommon for each storage to have its own set of UI/UX requirements, such as wallets, signer extensions etc. If users of ENS were to utilise such storage providers, they will inevitably be subjected to additional wallet extensions in their browsers.
+This is not ideal and the methods in this section have been crafted such that users do not need to install any additional UI/UX components or extensions other than their favourite ethereum wallet.

+This draft proposes that both the `dataSigner` and `ipnsSigner` be generated deterministically from ethereum wallet signatures as shown below.

 ## Backwards Compatibility